Shounak/RedditReader-Web/README.md

 # RedditReader-Web
-An alternative Reddit UI that allows reading comment threads for users who have reddit.com blocked.
+An alternative Reddit UI that allows reading threads for users who have reddit.com blocked.